×

 As they have throughout this Carnival season, king cake fans will once again line up Saturday morning outside the Baton Rouge dessert shop Sweet Society for a shot at a coveted Dong Phuong Bakery king cake.

-Sweet Society is one of 20 regional stores—and one of only two in Baton Rouge—that New Orleans East-based Dong Phuong tapped to resell its famed king cakes this year.
-The list of resellers was posted on the bakery’s Facebook page Dec.
-31 and includes A&J’s Coffee Bean Café, located inside the Surgical Specialty Center of Baton Rouge.
-Nearby, Bao Asian Market in Prairieville is another Dong Phuong vendor.
+Sweet Society is one of 20-plus regional stores—and one of only four within Baton Rouge city limits—that New Orleans East-based Dong Phuong tapped to resell its famed king cakes this year.
+The list of resellers includes A&J’s Coffee Bean Café (located inside the Surgical Specialty Center of Baton Rouge), Saigon Hong Kong Seafood Market and Pho Café.
+Nearby, Bao Asian Market & Deli in Prairieville is another Dong Phuong vendor.
 Other spots on the list are based across parts of New Orleans, the Northshore, Houma and the Mississippi Gulf Coast.

 Nabbing a Dong Phuong king cake has become its own Carnival cultural phenomenon, as the Vietnamese bakery’s popularity has soared over the years.
-Sweet Society co-owner Karen Vong says she was thrilled when she received news in late December that her store had permission to resell the fabled treats, known for their tender brioche dough, rivulets of punchy cinnamon and generous drape of cream cheese frosting.
+Sweet Society co-owner Karen Vong told 225 last year that she was thrilled when she received news that her store had permission to resell the fabled treats, known for their tender brioche dough, rivulets of punchy cinnamon and generous drape of cream cheese frosting.

 Dong Phuong King Cakes Sweet Society